-Terrestrialization and arborealization of assemblage verticality in response to climate change
+Climate change impacts on verticality

 Under future climate conditions, SAR models predict terrestrialization (i.e., a decline in the SES of verticality) in the tropics and a combination of terrestrialization and arborealization (i.e., an increase in the SES of verticality) in temperate regions (Figure 3).
 Behavioral thermoregulation (i.e., vertical dispersal) or range shifts (i.e., horizontal dispersal) may contribute to changes in assemblage verticality.
 Behavioral thermoregulation occurs when species avoid unfavorable climate conditions by sheltering in climatically buffered microhabitats.
 In the tropics, arboreal species have been observed to increase their use of terrestrial habitats in response to high temperatures and seasonal shifts in precipitation (Basham and Scheffers 2020) (cite).
 Just as low elevations are expected to experience biotic attrition as species’ ranges shift toward higher elevations (cite), terrestrialization may cause biotic attrition in the canopy.
 However, microclimatic diversity within the canopy may prevent widespread declines in verticality.
 For example, species may shelter in tree holes or large epiphytes (Scheffers et al. 2014b, 2014a, Seidl et al. 2020), cool off on tree trunks (cite), or climb higher in the canopy to reap the benefits of higher wind speeds on evaporative cooling (Zlotnick et al. 2024).